 the law/politics nexus means and (b) why you think academics on both

-(2) Look up the websites of three interdisciplinary Master’s programmes
+(2) Look up the websites of three interdisciplinary Master’s programs

 (not necessarily law/politics) at three universities in three different

 countries.
-How do you think these programmes understand
+How do you think these programs understand

 of the LPIS master programme.
 TLS students have participated in the